sanderburton/Caesar_Cipher/README.md

 # Caesar Cipher
 This is a basic cipher that works by rotating each character of a message forward through the alphabet by a specified number of rotations.
 It is called 'Caesar Cipher' because it has been reported that Julius Caesar used to encrypt military messages.

 I built this from scratch, using python.
-All work here is my own (though I didn't come up with the Caesar cipher idea, I did come up with this implentation).
+All work here is my own (though I did not come up with the Caesar cipher idea, I did come up with this implentation.
+I originally learned about the Caesar Cipher and Smart Caesar Cipher ideas from professor Erik Falor at Utah State University).
 The words.txt file was downloaded from SCOWL (http://app.aspell.net/create).

 ## Try it out!!
 https://repl.it/@SanderBurton/CaesarCipher